zomnium/plastichabitat/blueprints/index.md

 ## Easiest fallback for Internet Explorer (IE6 to IE8)

 It takes a lot of time building for old IE browsers and debugging is a pain.
 Hacks and fallbacks will quickly take over your code.
 But if you design and build website with a content/mobile first approach there is an easy way out!
-Media queries are supported by IE9 and up, so that CSS won't be executed.
-In combination with Paul Irish's [IE conditional classes](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) and a few rules of CSS you can serve just simple mobile layouts:
+Media queries are supported by IE9 and up.
+So all that CSS code in the media queries won't be executed.
+In combination with Paul Irish's [IE conditional classes](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) and a few rules of CSS you can serve the mobile layout:

 	body {
 		width: auto;